bibhu-biswal/link-developer-jar/README.md

 ### Working in Eclipse

-To make this project visible in Eclipse, open the Eclipse workspace in which you will do development with Live Paper.
+To make this project visible in Eclipse, open the Eclipse workspace in which you will do development with Link Developer.
 If the project is not visible, add it with:

 * Eclipse menu: 'File=>Import=>Maven/Existing Maven Projects'